 --fail-on-block

-- name: Check review expiry dates
+- name: Surface review expiry — block stale audits

 run: mcpserver-audit expiry-check --manifest mcp-dependency-manifest.yaml --warn-days 30